ripio/sdkjs/docs/sdk/v2.0.0/README.md

 ## Installation

-To install ripiosdk we recommend node 16 or above, although it might work with lower versions.
+To install ripio sdk we recommend node 16 or above, although it might work with lower versions.

 ```
 npm i @ripio/sdk